Gravity-Induced Photon Interactions and Infrared Consistency in any Dimensions

 \section{Introduction}

 In the quest to unravel the mysteries of quantum gravity, one route involves a thorough examination of gravitational effective field theories (EFTs) that appear below the Planck scale.
-Such gravitational EFTs are constrained, like non-gravitational ones, by infrared consistency conditions based on unitarity and causality.
-In the presence of gravity, ultra\-violet (UV) and infrared (IR) scales seem to feature intricate connexions, already at the classical level as seen from black hole physics.
-Thus, even though the completion of quantum gravity lies far in the UV, we can hope to gain insights by scrutinizing gravitational EFTs in the IR.
+Such gravitational EFTs are constrained by black hole physics and, like non-gravitational ones, by infrared consistency conditions based on unitarity and causality.
+In the presence of gravity, ultra\-violet (UV) and infrared (IR) scales seem to feature intricate connections, already at the classical level as hinted by black hole properties.
+This implies that, even though the completion of quantum gravity lies far in the UV, we can hope to gain insights by scrutinizing gravitational EFTs in the IR.